-As we approach the Autumn equinox on 20th March, Yoga and Ayurveda can provide simple ways to support your physical, mental and emotional health as we transition into the next season.
+As we head into Autumn, Yoga and Ayurveda can provide simple ways to support your physical, mental and emotional health as we transition into the next season.

 The qualities of Autumn

 Summer is a time of heat and movement with long days filled with extra activities and busy schedules.
 Autumn on the other hand is a cooler, quieter time with the days beginning to shorten as we start to slow down and prepare for winter.
 Yoga and Ayurveda encourage us to work with the shifting seasons, as opposed to against them.